Game-Jam-Klagenfurt/winterjam22/README.md

-# 9th Klagenfurt Game Jam
+# 6th Winter Game Jam
-Home page of the 9th Klagenfurt Game Jam, from April 22 - 24, 2022.
+Home page of the 6th Winter Game Jam, from December 9 to December 11, 2022.

 Access the web page on https://klujam.at

-Itch.io page is https://itch.io/jam/9th-klujam
+Itch.io page is https://itch.io/jam/6th-winter-game-jam